Choose your coordinates⚓︎

 As we know that sometimes it's difficult to manage an specific domain for a small project, we support the domains linked to personal accounts in the Code Hosting services below, so if your use them a simple verification will be asked to prove ownership:

 For the user

 If you want to use a domain linked to a Hosting service we need you to prove

-ownership of the account by creating an empty repository with the name of the
+ownership of the account by creating a temporary, public repository with the name of the

 ticket created to register the groupId.
 E.g. if you want to use

 OSSRH-TICKETNUMBER like this

 The same applies for the other hosting services, E.g. if you want to use

 com.gitee.myusername you must create the public repository